koriym/Koriym.SqlQuality/README.md

 ### 2. Queries with Optimizer Impact

-Shows the impact of query optimizer by comparing execution with and without optimization:
+The MySQL query optimizer is a crucial component that automatically optimizes query execution plans.
+This tool analyzes the differences in execution plans and performance with and without the optimizer.

 | Column | Description |
 |--------|-------------|